inovativatec/otimizenesting-learn/src/Inovativatec.Otimize.Nesting.Doc/tutorial/silverlightInstallation.md

 [Download and install](https://otimizenesting.blob.core.windows.net/download/Silverlight_x64.exe) Microsoft Silverlight plugin.
 You can uncheck the two checkboxes that appears during installation.

+> [!NOTE]
-> Note 1: You may have Microsoft Silverlight plugin already installed it in your PC.
+> You may have Microsoft Silverlight plugin already installed it in your PC.
 In this case, you can skip the installation.

+> [!NOTE]
-> Note 2: Microsoft Silverlight plugin installer program is no longer available at Microsoft servers, so this one is an installer copy we keep only for support cases.
+> Microsoft Silverlight plugin installer program is no longer available at Microsoft servers, so this one is an installer copy we keep only for support cases.

 ### Part 2: Configuring Microsoft Edge Browser for IE Compatibility Mode